 Early last year, Louis Payne joined the successful CBBC show, Wolfblood as TJ, having already appeared in Holby City in 2013.
 Since then, Louis has gone on to hold charity workshops for children for anti-bullying.
-We caught up with him about these workshops, being the practical joker on the set of Wolfblood and the process of getting wolf teeth fitted.
+We caught up with him about hosting the workshops, being the practical joker on set of Wolfblood and the process of getting wolf teeth fitted.

 What made you decide to become an actor?

 I first fell in love with acting after being cast in a school play of The Jungle Book as King Louie in year 8.
 Being on the stage gave me a massive buzz and I knew straight away that this is what I wanted to do for the rest of my life.
 I always wanted to be the centre of attention anyway growing up, always playing the class clown and trying to get laughs off my peers, and being on stage I could do this without getting into trouble.